Bfindlay/Express-React-Boilerplate/README.md

 # Boilerplate

-> A Simple yet powerful boilerplate for working with React, combined with a backend express server for API development featuring Hot Reloading for react components.
+> A simple but powerful boilerplate for working with React, combined with a backend express server for API development featuring Hot Reloading for react components.

 ## Getting started
 1. ```git clone```